Millets for Diabetes:

 Millets are small-seeded cereals belonging to the Poaceae family which are not just nutritious but also environmentally friendly.
 When I am asked, which is the best grains for diabetes, I will definitely say ”Millets for Diabetes”.

-In this blog, I will make you understand and will cover all the topic related to Millets and Diabetes:
+In this blog, I will make you understand and will cover all the topics related to Millets and Diabetes:

 - Millets and types of Millets